tanthanh85/network-automation-course/modules/07_ansible/lab7.md

 ## Lab Setup: Project Structure

-For this module, we will create a dedicated project structure.
+For this module,in the Ubuntu VM, we will create a dedicated project structure.

 1.  **Navigate** to your main `network_automation_labs` directory.
 2.  **Create a new directory** for this module's labs: